-Refer to "Working with Project Databases" in the Serena PVCS Version Manager User's Guide or "Setting Up Version Manager Using the Desktop Client" in the Serena PVCS Version Manager's Administrator's Guide.
+Refer to "Working with Project Databases" in the User's Guide or "Setting Up Version Manager Using the Desktop Client" in the Administrator's Guide.

 Setting a Workspace

 Objective: To set a workspace and define a default workspace.

 A workspace is a collection of work settings that enable you to customize your environment according to your work preferences.
 A workspace stores information about where your workfiles are located, how you select revisions (using a revision number, version label, or promotion group), and how or if you work with automatic branching.